 - Apr 1: fourth project reports, second payment

 - May 1: projects submit final report, final payment sent

 Submit your application for project funding today.

 Feel free to refer to the example application as your fill out your application.

-Help us fund Ruby open source projects by signing up as an individual member or encouraging your company to join as a member.
+Help us fund Ruby open source projects by signing up for a developer membership or encouraging your company to join as a member.